TaylonSopeletto/gympro/README.md

-( this project is not real and was made only for learning porposes )
 ![Group 131](https://github.com/user-attachments/assets/073ff3e1-2301-41a2-a3c6-56665566e816)

 ## About the project
 Gympro is an intelligent fitness assistant designed to enhance workout routines through real-time exercise guidance and smart equipment scanning.

+This project is not real and was made only for learning porposes

 ## Folder structure